2x-Helix/mario-rogue-like/docs/design_rationale/design_rationale.md

 * Increased code size and complexity

 ### Assignment 2 updates
+- Use of the interface **Resettable** assists in following the **Open-Closed Principle** as this allows us to continue to add more things that can be reset without modifying previous implementations.
+As such, we are able to call the **resetInstance()** method of a **Resettable** without modifying the caller of the function (**ResetManager**).
+- The **RestManager** also follows the **Dependency Inversion Principle** by storing all **Resettable** instances which we may interface with to work with all implementers.
+This then assists us during the **ResetAction** as we can iterate through to reset each entry.
 - For Coins and Trees, we require to remove/change them at their location.
 However, the **resetInstance()** method does not receive the location as a parameter.
 Our workaround to uphold the polymorphism of the method is to give the Tree/Coins the capability **RESET** to mark them for reset.
 Upon **tick()** being called, we may then remove/update them from their location as we receive it as a parameter there.
 This is also the case for **Enemy** where it is removed during the **playTurn()** method being called.
+- Inclusion of the **Utils** class which is responsible for random number generation follows the **Single Responsibility Principle** as this allows other classes to call it when a random number is required, rather than each class storing a **Random** class as an attribute.